 Figure X. Daily Demand Variability and Service Time

-Data provided by the firm show that services requirements produced in the eastern zone of the city are on average greater than those in the southern zone.
-The reason behind this, is the greater density of companies located in the central districts of the city rather than those existing in the south zone of Santiago.
-Using the observed tendency shown in data we have built a random weekly instance simulating a portion of demand over a typical labor week.
-We have also assumed that the number of technicians and vehicles available to serve all customers is limited.
-Available resources allow the firm to satisfy a good part of service requirements.
-In certain occasions, it will be necessary to prioritize the attention of certain customers, selecting among those who will be provided with immediately technical assistance and among those who should receive a delayed service.
-The existence of variability in demand affects daily the percentage of customers who do not receive the service on time.

-Service instance definition
+On average the firm receive X repair request a day being Monday the day of the week with highest demand.
+Repair task differ in their complexity and some of them take longer than other ranging from X to Y minutes to be completed.
+To server daily requirements we considered a fixed float of X vehicles.
+ADD QUE EXISTEN SECTORES

-We have defined a random weekly service instance that represents a full labor week every penalty scenario, we solved each weekday using the previously documented vehicle routing model.
+All instances we use in our numerical evaluations correspond to a full labor week and for every penalty scenario, we solved each weekday using the vehicle routing model previously described.
 During the resolution of each day an identification is used for each customer that requests the service during a weekday, the sector of the city to which it belongs, the expected time in hours that it will take the resolution the technical incident, and a cost associated with the non-resolution of the requirement during the corresponding day.
 For the resolution of each instance we have assumed that the number of resources of the firm to satisfy the demand has been previously calculated and therefore it is operating with a balanced and fixed number of vehicles and technicians.
 The following tables show the instance demand and the average service time recorded for each zone A subsector.